cloudyspells/PSElectricityMaps/docs/Get-ElectricityMapsForAzureRegion.md

 ## PARAMETERS

 ### -Region
-The Azure Region to get the CO2 Signal value for.
+The Azure Region to get the ElectricityMaps value for.

 ```yaml
 Type: String